Research

 The Age-Related and Disease-Related Changes in Cognition

-To expand the scope of my research on memory and metacognition and to develop a larger theoretical backdrop for understanding these cognitive functions, I have also used behavioral experimentation and large-scale analyses of existing datasets to examine how cognitive functions change with healthy aging, mild cognitive impairment (MCI), and Alzheimer's disease (AD).
+To expand the scope of our research on memory and metacognition and to develop a larger theoretical backdrop for understanding these cognitive functions, we have also used behavioral experimentation and large-scale analyses of existing datasets to examine how cognitive functions change with healthy aging, mild cognitive impairment (MCI), and Alzheimer's disease (AD).

 Example publications: